EITC & OSTC Programs

 William Schwartz, parent of Ali ’10 and Drew ’11, and Co-Owner of INTECH Construction

 By making a contribution to Shipley’s scholarship fund, your company can save in Pennsylvania tax as much as 90% of the value of the gift.
 Please take a few moments to review this opportunity with your company’s tax advisor.
-Your support of Shipley through the EITC Program will help the School make its educational experience available to the most capable students regardless of their financial circumstances.
+Your support of Shipley through the EITC and/or OSTC Programs will help the School make its educational experience available to the most capable students regardless of their financial circumstances.

 - Businesses must first go through a one-time registration process on the Single Application page in order to create a user name and password.